1TSnakers/models/README.md

 If you want to know what it's filtering for some reason, here:
 - Text generation models
-- Compatibility with the Python Transformers library
+- Compatibility with the GGUF, or ollama
 - Base models (Not fine-tuned or quantized)